 4. During the year regular budget monitoring has been carried out and reported to members.
-Overall net expenditure in 2016/17 was £13.822 million compared to the original approved budget of £16.668 million - a favourable variance of £2.846 million.
-A Community Housing Fund grant of £0.581 million was received towards the end of the financial year.
+Overall net expenditure in 2017/18 was £13.407 million compared to the original approved budget of £16.335 million - a favourable variance of £2.928 million.
+A contribution of £1.1 million for housing rent charges set in excess of the rent standard (including interest) was received towards the end of the financial year.
 Savings were made in various areas including gas, water, printing, stationery, advertising and other miscellaneous costs.
-Revenue contributions to capital were £1.211 million less than anticipated due to delays in the associated capital schemes.
+Revenue contributions to capital were less than anticipated due to delays in the associated capital schemes.
+Strata also made additional savings in excess of the original budget.

 Income has increased from fees & charges, and sales & memberships, particularly in relation to leisure and car parking.
-Extra income was received in relation to recycling credits and there were further increases in income from property rentals.
-There was an increase in income from government grants due to additional non-specific grant funding including an infrastructure capacity funding grant of £0.244 million and other miscellaneous grants which contribute to the overall favourable variance of £3.679 million.
+Extra income was also received in relation to recycling credits.
+There was an increase in income from government grants due to additional non-specific grant funding and additional business rate relief grants.
+The Devon business rates pool also provided additional gains which contributed to the overall favourable variance of £3.483 million.